nicholasdille/container-slides/120_kubernetes/30_ingress/node-port.md

 ![](120_kubernetes/30_ingress/node_port.drawio.svg) <!-- .element: style="float: right; width: 40%;" -->

+Service is exposed on all nodes

+`kube-proxy` is responsible

-`kube-proxy` opens port >30.000 on all nodes...
+Only port >30.000

-...and forwards requests to a service

-Typical for hosted clusters with hosted load balancer
+Typical for managed clusters with hosted load balancer

-XXX Host, path, TLS?
+External load balancer is responsble for request routing:

+- Filter by host and path
+- TLS termination